Jurisdiction

 Whom do I contact for specific questions regarding stormwater and/or erosion control permitting and inspections?

-Wake County staff is assigned by watershed.
-See Wake County iMaps for an interactive map showing watershed areas.
+Wake County staff is divided by job duties.
+There is a Plan Review group, Construction Field Inspectors (erosion control) and a Post Construction Stormwater Team.
+Wake County iMaps includes an interactive map showing watershed areas with contacts for Wake and the municipal areas.
 Locate the property in question, select "Layers" and turn on the Watershed sublayer for watershed work areas.
 If you live in a municipality such as Raleigh, Cary, Apex or Morrisville, please contact the appropriate city or town staff.